Frequently drinking too much alcohol is harmful to health. Alcohol can have an impact on every body system.

 People who drink excessively are more likely to fracture a vertebra than those who do not.

 Drinking high quantities of alcohol during adolescence increases the risk of osteoporosis later in life.

 Heavy can cause blood pressure to be high by triggering the release of certain hormones that cause constriction of blood vessels.
 This can adversely affect the heart.

 Stroke is a potentially deadly complication of binge drinking.
 Fluctuations in blood pressure and increases in platelet activation are common during the body’s recovery from a binge.
-This deadly combination heightens the chance of ischemic stroke.
+This deadly combination

 Drinking alcohol in any amount is linked to car crashes, domestic violence, falls, drowning, occupational injuries, suicide, and homicide.

 Driving ability may be impaired with as little as one drink, and a person who drinks heavily is likely to sustain a greater severity of injury with an accident.